 It’s not just the covers that need a good wash, duvets and pillows absorb the sweat and dirt that is created by our bodies.
 You would not want to know how much of the weight of your pillow is dead skin and even dust mite droppings!

-You should wash your pillows and duvets every 2 to 3 months.
+You should wash your pillows every 2 to 3 months, and your duvet at least once every six months (see our article on how often to wash bedding).
 If your washing machine’s capacity will not take your duvet, you may have to take it to a laundrette where you can also dry the bedding after washing.
 You will normally need a washing machine with a 9 kg capacity or more to wash a large duvet.

 If you can wash at home it can be a pain to get all of your bedding dry, especially if you live in a flat with no means of hanging washing outside or no access to a dryer.
 Hanging the duvet over a drying rack and turning and shaking it during the drying process is the best way to make sure your bedding gets dry and you can always run an iron over it to help kill germs.
 A steam iron would be very helpful for this.